Neural Signals Generate Clinical Notes in the Wild: Additional Experiment Results

 \subsection{Extended Report Generation Performance on S0002}

-Tables~\ref{tab:app_baseline_results_S0002_with_PH} and~\ref{tab:app_baseline_results_S0002_without_PH} present a comprehensive performance comparison of EEG report generation on the S0002 site under settings with and without patient clinical context.
+Tables~\ref{tab:app_baseline_results_S0002_with_PH} and~\ref{tab:app_baseline_results_S0002_without_PH} present a comprehensive performance comparison of EEG report generation on the S0002 site under settings with and without patient clinical context (subset of S0002 samples without patient clinical context).
 Both proposed variants consistently outperform all baselines across all evaluation metrics.
-Among them, \method achieves better performance compared to the memory-efficient \method-SCC variant across all metrics, except for BERTScore in the zero-context setting.
+Among them, \method achieves better performance compared to the memory-efficient \methodscc variant across all metrics, except for BERTScore in the zero-context setting.